-- i) substance misuse;
+- substance misuse: i)

 - ii) organised crime groups;

 - iii) cyber-crime;

-- iv) improving support for victims;
+- improving support for victims; iv)

-- v) anti-social behaviour;
+- anti-social behaviour: V)

-- vi) domestic violence and hate crime;
+- domestic violence and hate crime: vi)

-- vii) integrated offender management.
+- integrated offender management. vii)

 In addition the committee monitored progress in relation to actioning its recommendations regarding alcohol related hospital admissions and the locking of park gates.
 The committee were satisfied that the gates were continued to be locked therefore this was removed from the committee's monitoring schedule.